 Nonprofit research group FAIR Health has been tracking national telehealth claims since 2020.

-Telehealth is becoming a permanent fixture in the healthcare landscape even as usage falls from last year's pandemic-induced peaks.
+Telehealth is becoming a permanent fixture in the healthcare landscape even as usage falls from 2020's pandemic-induced peaks.

 Virtual behavioral health services have exploded in response to a demand for mental health care and a shortage of providers.
 Another trend contributing to the staying power of telehealth is its adoption by U.S. provider networks such as HCA Healthcare Inc. and Universal Health Services Inc.